doda25-team9/operation/README.md

 Additionally you can check that the status of containerd is active: `systemctl status containerd`

 ### kubelet
 `kubelet` is installed and enabled.
-You can that it's enabled by using: `systemctl is-enabled kubelet`.
+You can check that it's enabled by using: `systemctl is-enabled kubelet`.

 You can check its status by running `systemctl status kubelet`.